 - Networking with the biodiversity and marine science communities, including within GEO, GEO BON, IOC, IABO, marine station networks, and national organizations;

 - Develop a common framework for Essential Biodiversity Variables (EBVs) within GEO BON and GOOS Essential Ocean Variables (EOVs, developed jointly with the GOOS Bio-Eco panel);

-- Support work led by UNEP-WCMC on development of marine indicators to support SDG 14 and Aichi Targets;
+- Support work by UNEP-WCMC and others on development of marine indicators to support SDG and CBD Goals and Targets;

 1. Developing an MBON Implementation Plan